Prince of Foxes (film): Cast

-Production notes
+Production

-Original novel

 The novel was published in 1947.
 It became a best seller.

 In February 1948 the film rights were bought by 20th Century Fox for a reported $200,000.
 They intended it to be a vehicle for Tyrone Power.
-It was thought the novel would involve censorship challenges because the Pope, Pope Alexander VI was a major character.
+It was thought the novel would involve censorship challenges because Pope Alexander VI was a major character.

-Development

 Sol Siegel was assigned the job of producing, Henry King was to direct and Milton Krims to write the script.
 Censorship issues were resolved by removing the character of Alexander VI so the Borgias had no father.
 As long as the script didn't mention religion or the church, the Catholic Church indicated that they would not protest.
 King left for Italy in April 1948 and the others followed in June.
 Orson Welles signed in July.
 Zanuck said at the time finance for the film came from "frozen" funds in Italy, but the studio had to provide an extra $1.5 million.

-Shooting

 Most of the scenes were shot on the exact locations in Italy and San Marino, with all the studio work done at Cinecittà Studios.